Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Topological invariants and stable classifications

-Before we introduce a classification scheme for the set of superconductor Hamiltonians we need to provide a definition of equivalence for two Hamiltonians.
-First, let us explicitly define the (direct) addition operation for two Hamiltonians.
-Given two superconductors with Hamiltonians $H_1$ and $H_2$, rotation representations $\hat{r}_1$ and $\hat{r}_2,$ and PH operators $\Xi_1$ and $\Xi_2$, it is possible to combine them together into a composite superconductor with Hamiltonian
+Before we introduce a classification scheme for TCS we need to provide a definition of equivalence between them.
+First, let us explicitly define the (direct) addition operation for two TCS.
+Given two TCS with Hamiltonians $H_1$ and $H_2$, rotation representations $\hat{r}_1$ and $\hat{r}_2,$ and PH operators $\Xi_1$ and $\Xi_2$, it is possible to combine them together into a composite superconductor with Hamiltonian

 and with symmetry operators represented accordingly by $\hat{r}=\hat{r}_1\oplus \hat{r}_2$ and $\Xi =\Xi _1\oplus \Xi _2$.
 Physically, this sum operation represents stacking together the two systems while keeping them decoupled.
 Two Hamiltonians $H_0({\bf k})$, $H_1({\bf k})$ are said to be strictly \textit{equivalent} if there is a continuous deformation $H_s({\bf k})$ parameterized by $s$ for $0\leq s\leq1$ (with ``endpoints" $H_0$ and $H_1$) so that (i) $H_s({\bf k})$ remains gapped with no zero-energy eigenvalues for all ${\bf k}$ and $s$, and (ii) $H_s({\bf k})$ respects PH and the required spatial symmetries for all $s$.
-The physically relevant definition of equivalence is not the strict one, instead, we use the concept of \emph{stable} equivalence.\cite{Kitaevtable08, TeoKane} If two Hamiltonians are equivalent up to the (direct) addition trivial bands, i.e., if there are trivial, momentum-independent Hamiltonians $\mathcal{E}_0$, $\mathcal{E}_1$ (with their own PH and rotation representations) such that $H_0({\bf k})\oplus\mathcal{E}_0$ is strictly equivalent to $H_1({\bf k})\oplus\mathcal{E}_1$, then the Hamiltonians are said to be \textit{stably equivalent}.
+The physically relevant definition of equivalence is not the strict one, instead, we use the concept of \emph{stable} equivalence.~\cite{Kitaevtable08, TeoKane} If two Hamiltonians are equivalent up to the (direct) addition of trivial bands, i.e., if there are trivial, momentum-independent Hamiltonians $\mathcal{E}_0$, $\mathcal{E}_1$ (with their own PH and rotation representations) such that $H_0({\bf k})\oplus\mathcal{E}_0$ is strictly equivalent to $H_1({\bf k})\oplus\mathcal{E}_1$, then the Hamiltonians are said to be \textit{stably equivalent}.
 Physically, $\mathcal{E}_{0,1}$ represent core or high energy atomic bands that are far away from the Fermi energy and are neglected in the Hamiltonians $H_{0,1}({\bf k})$.
 They, however, could in principle be brought near the Fermi level and hybridize with the relevant bands during a deformation process.
 Subsequently, there are stably equivalent systems that are not strictly equivalent.